-How to empty and delete an S3 bucket using AWS CLI
+How to Empty and Delete an S3 Bucket with AWS CLI

 To empty an S3 bucket using the AWS CLI, you have to run the command aws s3api delete-objects in your terminal.
 After the bucket has been emptied, you can then proceed to delete it.